Aspose/releases.aspose.com/content/en/words/java/release-notes/2024/aspose-words-for-java-24-5-release-notes.md

 There are 122 improvements and fixes in this regular monthly release.
 The most notable are:

-- Included .NET 7.0/8.0 assemblies in the Aspose.Words NuGet package.
 - Implemented a function to eliminate empty pages from the document.
 - Implemented DML effects rendering for SVG graphics, extending previous functionality limited to images.
 - Introduced support for creating combo charts and adjusting properties such as gap width, overlap, and bubble scale within series groups.